nye17/javelin/README.rst

    :scale: 150%

-   Fig. 5: Posterior distributions of the emission line lag t, tophat width w, and the scale factor s for the Ylem light curve (bottom), with the top two panles showing the updated posteriors for tau and sigma.
+   Fig. 5: Posterior distributions of the emission line lag t, tophat width w, and the scale factor s for the Ylem light curve (bottom).
+The top two panels show the updated posteriors for tau and sigma.

 However, we can see two peaks for the lag distribution in Fig. 5, which is caused by the 180-day seasonal gaps in the two light curves - JAVELIN found that